GriffinJohnston/ldrs/readme.md

 # LDRS

 Lightweight loaders & spinners for your next web project.
-Web component and React exports available.
+Built with web components.

 - **44 types** : Unique enough to be interesting; simple enough to use in real-world projects
 - **Universal** : Use with React, Vue, Svelte, Solid, plain HTML...